- RE with 10JA 04th July 2018

-The audience were treated to music on steel pans, songs, LAMDA speeches including a special showing of “The Chase”, directed by Gabriel; student BTEC presentations, the staff choir before joining in to a sing Silent Night.
-Everyone had a great time and enjoyed the refreshments provided afterwards, where we all could celebrate our students’ creativity and look forward to the festive season.
+The audience were treated to music on steel pans, songs, the staff choir and an amazing ensemble band performance, before joining in to a sing Silent Night.
+Everyone had a great time and enjoyed the refreshments provided afterwards, where we all could celebrate our pupils’ creativity and look forward to the festive season.

-- Countdown to the end of term 22nd December 2016
+- Countdown to the end of term 11th December 2017

 The countdown to Christmas continued in the final week of term.
 For all their hard work this term, students were treated to trips and visits to places of interest.

 - Year 10 at the British Museum 28th November 2017

 On Monday 27th November 2017, Year 10 Hospitality and Tourism pupils visited the British Museum London.
 Pupils are currently visiting a range of different tourist destinations in and around the capital as part of their BTEC course.
 Pupils identified different services available at the museum and explained how the museum catered for all types of visitors’ needs.